department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

 To apply, fill out the SGLI Disability Extension Application and send it to the OSGLI address listed on the application.
 [Download the SGLI Disability Extension Application](http://www.benefits.va.gov/INSURANCE/forms/SGLV_8715.pdf).

-If you get approved, you’ll get a notice 20 months after your separation date letting you know that your SGLI-DE will end and that you now have the option to pay a premium for Veterans’ Group Life Insurance (VGLI).
+If you get approved, you’ll receive a notice 20 months after your separation date letting you know that your SGLI-DE will end and that you now have the option to pay a premium for Veterans’ Group Life Insurance (VGLI).

 If you pay the premium, you’ll be able to keep your life insurance coverage for as long as you keep paying the premiums.
 [Learn more about VGLI](/life-insurance/options-and-eligibility/vgli/).